weevood/MA-BDA_Project/README.md

 The goal is to **detect anomalous behavior in the network traffic of an organization**.
 Anomalous behavior can point to things like intrusion attempts, denial-of-service attacks, port scanning, etc.

-The dataset was generated for a data analysis competition from raw TCP dump data for a local-area network (LAN) simulating a typical U.S. Air Force LAN.
+The dataset was generated for a data analysis competition from raw TCP dump data for a local-area network (LAN) simulating a typical U.S. Air Force network traffic.
 The LAN was operated as if it were a true Air Force environment, but peppered with multiple attacks.
 Feature extraction was already run on the data, the dataset contains a list of connections, and for each connection 38 features, like the number of bytes sent, login attempts, TCP errors, and so on.

 As the data is not labeled, an unsupervised learning algorithm is applied, more specifically *K-means clustering*.
 The idea is to let the clustering discover normal behavior.
 Connections that fall outside of clusters are potentially anomalous.